Doctus/randomgamegenerator/readme.txt

 Changelog

-v1.50 "Mystery crept nearer from every side"    [in dev], 2016
+v1.50 "Mystery crept nearer from every side"    [in dev], 2017

    Fixes
     * Prevented errors that could occur when clicking pogs before the program loaded fully.
+    * Pog manager now updates properly on session loads/clears.

    Features and Changes
+    * Dropped Python2 and PyQt4 support.
     * No longer explicitly dependent on numpy.
+    * Breaking network changes are now handled gracefully.
+    * Added a map manager.

   ---